GetStream/stream-chat-android/DokkaRoot.md

 Let's cover some of these steps.
 ### Add dependency
-Add one of the three packages below to your dependencies for your `module/app` level `build.gradle` file:
+Add one of the four packages below to your dependencies for your `module/app` level `build.gradle` file:

 ```groovy
 repositories {